roytang/blog/content/notes/2016/04/d28bv3n/index.md

 "He's the author of Airline Passenger's Rights Bill.
 It requires airlines to provide free food for 2-hr flight delay and free phone or internet and hotel for cancelled flights."

-Colmenares is more recently well-known for pushing for the SSS pension increase which was vetoed by the president.\n
+Colmenares is more recently well-known for pushing for the SSS pension increase which was vetoed by the president.